-Appendix B: Cohort Designation
+Appendix B: Cohort Designations

 This appendix is meant to further illustrate how hospitals are assigned to cohorts.
 All hospitals will be assigned a cohort for each P4P condition regardless of the condition the hospital selected.
-If a hospital does not perform a surgery, they will not be assigned a cohort for that condition.
-There is one main cohort methodology for the majority of the inpatient P4P conditions: CHF, colectomy, COPD, joint replacement, and pneumonia.
-The main cohort also covers value metrics related to preoperative testing, sepsis readmission, and follow-up.
+There is one main cohort methodology for CHF and COPD as episode spending conditions, and also covers value metrics related to preoperative testing and outpatient follow-up conditions.
 This means that a hospital will be in the same cohort for all these conditions and metrics.
-CABG and PCI have a different set of cohort criteria.
+CABG and PCI have a different set of cohort criteria for both episode spending and value metrics.